edstott/EE2Project/balance-robot/README.md

 Tilt measurement is achieved with a MPU6050 combined accelerometer and gyroscope sensor.
 The sensor and a measurement library are provided and the base unit of the chassis has an internal mounting point for the sensor.
 Mounting the sensor in this part of the chassis means there is a strong mechanical coupling to the wheels so measurement is more accurate.

 The accelerometer measures in three axes, so it can be used to detect the direction of gravity and therefore the tilt angle of the robot with respect to gravity.
 However, without additional information, it is impossible to distinguish between a gravitational force and a force due to acceleration.
-That means if the robot accelerates in the longitudinal (back/forward) direction, either to move the robot or just to counteract a tilting force, an error will be introduced in the tilt angle measurement.
+That means if the robot accelerates in the longitudinal (back/forward) direction, either to move the robot or just to maintain balance, an error will be introduced in the tilt angle measurement.

 This error can be reduced by using the gyroscope measurement.
 Silicon gyroscopes of this type measure the differential of tilt angle, i.e. the rate of change of angle.